 According to the Center for Disease Control (CDC) each year in the United States, about 220,000 cases of breast cancer are diagnosed in women and about 2,000 in men.
 About 40,000 women and 400 men in the U.S. die each year from breast cancer.
 Over the last decade, the risk of getting breast cancer has not changed for women overall, but the risk has increased for black women and Asian and Pacific Islander women.
 Black women have a higher risk of death from breast cancer than white women.

 Minority and underserved patients face cultural and non-cultural barriers that hinder their access to traditional health care.
-Although no one will be excluded, the MASS program’s targeted group is African Americans because they have the highest mortality rate of any ethnic group for most major cancers.
-For this reason, by hosting MASS workshops after religious/spiritual services, a day set aside and endorsed by the Church, which is a pillar in the African American communities, we expect to reap a greater number of attendees.
+Although no one is excluded, the MASS Prgram’s targeted group is African Americans because they have the highest mortality rate of any ethnic group for most major cancers.
+For this reason, by hosting MASS workshops after religious/spiritual services, a day set aside and endorsed by the Church, which is a pillar in the African American communities, we expect to reach the most people with potentially life-saving information.

-Through education and community partnerships, there will be an increase in the acceptance of annual mammography screenings in African American women.
-Furthermore, the MASS project is expected to increase the number of African Americans to seek early medical care, possibly preventing late-stage cancer diagnosis and improving health outcomes.
+Through education and community partnerships, FBCF expects an increase in the acceptance of annual mammography screenings in African American women.
+Furthermore, the MASS Program is expected to increase the number of African Americans who seek early medical care, possibly preventing late-stage cancer diagnosis and improving health outcomes.

-If you are interested in hosting a MASS program at your place of worship or women’s group, please contact Pamela Burnett at 786.525.6584 or Pamela@floridabreastcancer.org.
+If you are interested in bringing the MASS Program to your place of worship or women’s group, please contact Pamela Burnett at 786.525.6584 or Pamela@floridabreastcancer.org.

 About the MASS Project